bloominstituteoftechnology/React-Sorting-Hat/README.md

 - Look into [Firebase](https://firebase.google.com/) for data persistence.
   - Use Firebase to build out a Login System so that as a user I can login to the app and have all messages be directed at my name.
   - All data tracked through the app should be stored in firebase.
-- Allow me (the user) the ability to share my hogwarts house selection to my social media platform of choice.
+- Allow me (the user) the ability to share my hogwarts house decision to my social media platform of choice.